 *When using a liquid feeding system with long troughs the pen layout must accommodate that all pigs can eat at the same time.
 Ensure that each pig has between 30-35 cm trough space per animal from a weight of 30 kg until slaughter.

 Effective water management contributes to a good foundation for a healthy pig.
 Focus on sufficient water supply, water quality is of high importance.

 The choice of drinkers often depends on housing and pen design.
 An important factor to consider is ensuring that water is available for all pigs in the amount needed.

 Below are recommendations for drinking bowls and drinking nipples in the weaner, grower and finisher sections.
-For recommendations on water quality and amounts click here.
+For recommendations on water quality, and amounts click here.

 Correct water flow throughout the production facility is important.
-The water supply should be able to maintain reliable flow rates in all drinkers even when the main part of the drinkers is in use.
+The water supply should be able to maintain reliable flow rates for all drinkers even when the main part of the drinkers is in use.

 |Type of drinker||Drinking bowl||Drinking nipple|